 MCM Transition timeline

 Google’s plan is for all eligible partners to have access to the MCM module by the end of June 2021.
-There will be a one- to a two-month transition period, depending on the partner’s current situation, which means that SPM will be fully phased out by 30 September 2021 at the latest.
+There will be a transition period of one to two months, depending on the partner’s current situation, which means that SPM will be fully phased out by 30 September 2021 at the latest.